-CHARLOTTE — Police made an arrest in the death of Kim Thomas, 32, a mother who was killed in her Cotswold home on July 2, 1990, Channel 9 learned from police sources and Thomas’ family.
+CHARLOTTE — Police made an arrest in the death of Kim Thomas, 32, a mother who was killed in her Cotswold home on July 2, 1990.

-Police arrested Marion Gales, is someone who has been on CMPD’s radar the entire time, sources said.
+The Charlotte-Mecklenburg Police Department arrested Marion Gales, 63, someone who has been on CMPD’s radar the entire time.

 He was a handyman who had been suspected of committing the crime for decades.